lintabong/IoT-Collection/README.md

 # IoT-Collection

-A collection of arduino codes and similar boards derived from my various experiments.
+A collection of arduino codes and similar boards (Raspberry pi & ESP8266) derived from my various experiments.
 You can use the code for free.

 ### 1. [Waterflow Meter (NodeMCU - Firebase - Android Native)](https://github.com/lintabong/IoT-Collection/tree/main/WaterFlowMonitoring)